Meat Beat Manifesto

 Look at California

-Maze were formed as Raw Soul by vocalist/songwriter Frankie Beverly as far back as 1970, protégés of Marvin Gaye, although that band don't seem to've released any albums.
+Protégés of Marvin Gaye, Raw Soul were formed by vocalist/songwriter Frankie Beverly as far back as 1970, only releasing a handful of singles.
 They became Maze in 1976, releasing their debut, Maze Featuring Frankie Beverly, a year later.
 It's a polished soul/funk album, including several jammed-out tracks, as funk bands were wont to do at the time, in keeping with that '70s ethos, I suppose.
 Most of the material's a little too slick for Planet Mellotron's tastes, although opener Time Is On My Side is a solid piece of mid-'70s funk and the second half of closer Look At California reminds me of Santana, percussion and all.

 Mellotron on several tracks, probably from keyboard player Sam Porter, with orchestral-ish string parts on major hit Happy Feelin's and the lengthy You, with flutes and strings on Lady Of Magic and Look At California.
-So; perfectly respectable soul/funk, smooth as silk and utterly unsuitable for my typical reader, whoever s/he may be.
+So; perfectly respectable soul/funk, smooth as silk and utterly unsuitable for my typical reader, whoever s/he may be (whom am I kidding?
+He).
 A surprising amount of Mellotron, though, with well-played and arranged parts in a pseudo-orchestral kind of way.

 Mazes (2009, 32.16) **/T